EpicCash/epicbox-nodejs/README.md

 - $ systemctl stop epicbox

-Download epicbox.zip and unzip epicbox and epicboxlib into /home/epicbox as user: epicbox ($ su epicbox)
+Download epicbox.zip and unzip epicbox and epicboxlib into /home/epic as user: epic ($ su epic)

 Check config.json in .zip for changes and unzip if it needs updating